 Feeder School Scholarships

-MC Law awards at least one full tuition scholarship (approximately $24,000) plus a book stipend to the best applicant from each of eight schools with which the law school enjoys a historical association.
+MC Law awards at least one full tuition scholarship (approximately $31,000) to the best applicant from each of eight schools with which the law school enjoys a historical association.

 Feeder schools include:

 University of Mississippi

 The recipient is chosen using a “whole person” approach that considers leadership, service, and character as well as GPA and LSAT score.
 Scholarships are not limited to one applicant from each school; additional scholarships of varying amounts may be awarded to other outstanding applicants from the same school.
 Applicants from these schools are automatically considered for this scholarship with no separate application required.
 MC Law reserves the right not to award a scholarship if there are no competitive applicants from a particular school in that year.
 These scholarships may be renewed for the second and third years of law school based on maintaining a specified GPA.

 MC Law awards Leadership Scholarships for applicants who have strong academic credentials and who were active in leadership in undergraduate school (student government, student organizations, politics, etc.) or in their communities.
 Ensure you check this block on the application form to indicate your leadership work and describe it in your personal statement.